wo-language/wo/dev.md

 ### current state

-running go on a .wo file seems to give "function main is undeclared in the main package"
+if you run the default go compiler on a wo main file, you'd probably get something like "runtime.main_main·f: function main is undeclared in the main package"

 compile errors about set